How To Buy a Home

 Step 4: Finalize your loan

-Finally, you will once again speak with your lender.
 If you were pre-qualified ahead of time and your financial situation hasn’t changed, the process of finalizing your loan shouldn’t take long.
+Your key focus here is ensuring your mortgage payment schedule and payment amount align with your budget.

-However, you may still need to provide additional documentation that explains your financial situation, such as tax returns for the past two years, a Gift Funds Letter (if you’re using gifted money in the purchase) and the purchase agreement for the home, including all counter offers, addendums and earnest money checks.
+However, you may still need to provide additional documentation that explains your financial situation, such as tax returns for the past two years, a Gift Funds Letter (if you’re using gifted money in the purchase), and the purchase agreement for the home, including all counter offers, addenda and earnest money checks.
+Whether you’re working with a mortgage broker or directly with a mortgage company, ensure they have complete records.

 • Different terms, such as 10 or 15 years.